Dog Training or Behavior Problem? Try Flower Remedies

 Because dogs, as emotional creatures, are subject to a range of behavior problems that are influenced by their emotional state.
 And when a dog’s emotions are balanced, their behavior is more reasonable and less extreme, and they’re able to learn more easily.

 I’m a dog trainer with 30 years experience working successfully with all kinds of training and behavior problems.
 I’ve worked on problems for weeks (months, longer) through proven training methods, behavior modification, solid leadership, and all-important structure.
-I’ve trained dogs with the help of flower essences and without.
+I’ve trained dogs with the help of flower remedies and without.
 I’ve used them early in the process as well as later (generally after feeling I had gotten so far and couldn’t get further).

 They help the dog adapt more easily and learn lessons more quickly and thoroughly.
 And as a dog professional dog trainer, pet owner, and dog sports competitor, those things are important to me!

-There are three main areas in which flower essences are commonly used for dogs at this time: general anxiety and fearfulness, separation anxiety, and car travel anxiety.
+There are three main areas in which flower remedies are commonly used for dogs at this time: general anxiety and fearfulness, separation anxiety, and car travel anxiety.
 They all fall within the realm of “dog anxiety”, but there are some significant differences, emotionally speaking, between the three.

-Flower essences excel at relieving fear and anxiety in dogs
+Bach flower remedies excel at relieving fear and anxiety in dogs

-Flower essences can do wonders for nervous, timid, shy dogs with general anxiety and well as dogs that are not generally nervous but that have specific fears.
+Bach flowers can do wonders for nervous, timid, shy dogs with general anxiety and well as dogs that are not generally nervous but that have specific fears.

-My Bach Flower Guide on Stress, Fear and Anxiety Relief for Dogs goes into this topic in more detail and gives specific recommendations on choosing essences for anxious, fearful dogs.
+My Bach Flower Guide on Stress, Fear and Anxiety Relief for Dogs goes into this topic in more detail and gives specific recommendations on choosing specific essences for anxious, fearful dogs.

 Separation anxiety in dogs tends to stand alone as a type of anxiety, because the panic and anxiety go beyond insecurity and are often closely associated with the nature of the relationship with the owner.